andrewh7358/Pokedex-React/README.md

 # Pokédex

 A simple Pokédex in TypeScript and React.
-This uses API that can be found at https://pokeapi.co/.
+This project uses the [Pokémon API](https://pokeapi.co/).

 Filter and select Pokemon to view their sprites and descriptions.